 Companies constitute a unique for-profit formal unit.
 We selected a number of companies that differ from the conventional way of viewing the BIN area.
 In the Swedish BIN region, we note Polarica, offering local foodstuffs such as berries, fish and meat.
-To exemplify a growing number of high technology companies we mention Brokk offering robotics for industrial purposes.
-Among the new emerging companies Rapunzel offers hair products and is prominent in Sweden and abroad.
-We also have Vinter on the map to symbolize a growing focus on services and creative industries.
+To exemplify a growing number of high technology companies we mention Brokk offering robotics for industrial purposes, Lindbäcks bygg developing sustainable constructing, and Hybricon with electric buses that can function in the challenging arctic climate.
+Among the new emerging companies.
+The map also includes the communication agency Vinter and the concept destination Treehotel, to symbolize a growing focus on services and creative industries.
 In Norway we would like to exemplify innovative companies from various industries.
 DIPS is the leading supplier of eHealth systems to Norwegian hospitals.
 Lofotprodukt is a producer of fish food which achieved tremendous growth during the last decade, and now has its products on sale in stores in every municipality in Norway.
 ArcticZymes develops and markets recombinant enzymes derived from cold-water marine species for use in life science research and in the molecular diagnostics sector.
 Kongsberg Satellite Services is a world lead of ground station services for polar orbiting satellites.
 Barel develops and manufactures electronics within the global markets for the international lighting and heating industry.
 Strategically located in Kirkenes, the company Kimek has a network of partners in Russia and is one of the largest northernmost mechanical environments.

 Examples of successful innovative companies from Northern Finland include Balmuir, a lifestyle brand offering interior decoration items and fashion accessories made from the finest natural materials while Oulu based Hätälä is a Nordic market leader in premium fish products.
 Rovaniemi Arctic Warriors is an arctic superfoods company and Tornion Panimo reopened a brewery with 140-year traditions manufacturing the beer known as Lapin Kulta.
 On the Russian side (Murmansk Region), we note numerous successful SMEs in various sectors.
 For example, Tundra is a reindeer herding enterprise dating from 1930 and the main business for the town of Lovozero populated by indigenous people - the Saami.
 High quality meat and food products are produced and marketed in the region and beyond.
-In 2015 the company won the all-Russia contest competition "Ouality star".
+In 2015 the company won the all-Russia contest competition "Quality star".
 BR Electronics is a Russian subsidiary of the Norwegian company Barel handling high volumes and workintensive products in Murmansk.
 For more than a decade Barel companies we have been manufacturing world-class electronic, electromechanical and cable products.
 "Systemy promyshlennoi bezopasnosti" provides planning and design of environmental protection systems for the petroleum industry with clients in many regions of Russia.
 All the key experts of this entrepreneurial company are women and, according to the director general, this works well since most of the company's clients and partners are "malecompanies".
 Kola Land is a young, modern and dynamic company dealing in the harvesting of northern wild-growing and garden cultivated berries.
 Their range of products includes cloudberry, blackberry, cowberry, cranberry, crowberry, black currant, red currant, buckthorn, raspberry and cherry.
 Since 2008 Kola Land has gradually branched out and has already taken its place among the primary packers with an average turnover of 300-400 tons per season and has expanded to a reliable client base in Murmansk Region, Arkhangelsk Region, Pskov Region, Vologda Region and other regions of Russia.